risan/jne/README.md

 Simple scraping method for retrieving JNE tariff.
 No CURL extension needed!

-Note: this is not the best practice, a lot of code repetition, un-structured code, no-cache implementation.
-It is just for fun!
+Note: this is not the best practice, a lot of code repetition, un-structured code, no-cache implementation, less of separation concern, no input filtering and output escaping.
+Use with your own risk, it is just for fun!